 Congratulations on your acceptance to Virginia Tech!
 You are joining the ranks of nearly 4,000 international students from over 100 countries who have chosen to pursue their undergraduate or graduate studies at Virginia Tech.
 Below you will find information to assist you in preparing for you arrival to the US and/or the Virginia Tech campus.

-Once your record has been forwarded to Cranwell International Center by the applicable admissions office, you will be prompted via email to submit the Immigration Information From for New International Students through the IntlHokies Portal, which is Virginia Tech’s online services platform for international students and scholars ("IntlHokies" is an abbreviation for International Hokies).
+Once your record has been forwarded to Cranwell International Center by the applicable admissions office, you will be prompted via email to submit the New International Student Intake Form through the IntlHokies Portal, which is Virginia Tech’s online services platform for international students and scholars ("IntlHokies" is an abbreviation for International Hokies).
 You will be asked to provide additional information in order to confirm your current status, as well as determine if you will require a Form I-20 (F-1 status) or Form DS-2019 (J-1 status) so that you are able to apply for a visa.

 National Captial Region (NCR) Campus Students: Students accepted to the NCR campus will need to submit their additional required documents for immigration processing to "Section 4" of the admissions application portal.
 NCR campus students should contact the NCR international office for additional assistance.

-To submit the Immigration Information Form for New International Students, you will need to log in to the IntlHokies Portal.
+To submit the New International Student Intake Form, you will need to log in to the IntlHokies Portal.
 To log in:

 - Navigate to https://sun-prod-app.db.vt.edu.